finestructure/autotm/Readme.md

 The default for the path is `/Backups`, which is what OSX Lion Server uses as a name for its time machine share.
 This may vary depending on your setup.

-The easiest way to determine your is to grep through your system.log:
+The easiest way to determine your backup configuration is to grep through your system.log:

 `grep backupd /var/log/system.log | grep "Mounted network"`